-Shere’s life starts in 1940’s Berkeley.
-His mother, a descendant of the Crane family of Crane Canyon, married an Okie fleeing the Dust Bowl who had arrived in the West by freight train during the Depression.
-Jobs were plentiful in California, and both parents worked at the Richmond shipyards in the “war effort”.
+Shere’s life starts in 1940s Berkeley.
+His mother married an Okie fleeing the Dust Bowl who had arrived in the West by freight train during the Depression.
+Jobs were plentiful in California, and both parents worked at the Richmond shipyards in the “war effort.”

-By 1944 there were general fears of a West coast invasion from Japan, and with the need to do upgrades on Grandmother’s farm, the young family moved inland to the family farm in rural Oklahoma for a year.
+By 1944 there were general fears of a West Coast invasion from Japan, and with the need to do upgrades on Grandmother’s farm, the young family moved inland to the family farm in rural Oklahoma.
 Here the boy Jim experienced a very different country life of dusty roads, folk songs around a campfire, and hardship.

-And it was in here that the 8-year old Jim was laid up for two years with pulmonary tuberculosis draining his energy and health but not his curiosity or pursuit of an inner life.
-Lying in bed alone, Jim read the classics from his parents’ bookshelves: Shakespeare, Tennyson, Thurber, Steinbeck.
-When this meditative small-town boy recovered from TB and, having graduated from Analy Union High School, finally left Sonoma County, his brooding country boy eyes were abruptly opened to the thrill and opportunities of San Francisco in the late 50s and 60s.
+And it was in here that the 8-year-old Shere was laid up for two years with pulmonary tuberculosis draining his energy and health but not his curiosity.
+Lying in bed alone, Shere read the classics from his parents’ bookshelves: Shakespeare, Tennyson, Thurber, Steinbeck.
+When this meditative small-town boy recovered from TB and, having graduated from Analy Union High School, finally left Sonoma County, his eyes were abruptly opened to the thrill and opportunities of San Francisco in the late 1950s and ‘60s.

-Jim lived as a Beat poet and inhabited North Beach when it was hopping.
-Creativity flowing, he submitted poetry to Lawrence Ferlinghetti at City Lights Bookstore, wrote for the stage, and hung out on Grant Avenue - in black jeans, beret and pea coat - at the Coffee Gallery, Café Trieste, and the Co-Existence Bagel Shop.
+Shere lived as a Beat poet and inhabited North Beach when it was hopping.
+Creativity flowing, he wrote poetry and wrote for the stage, and hung out on Grant Avenue – in black jeans, beret and pea coat.

 Across the bay at UC Berkeley, all hell was breaking loose politically.
-Jim was swept up in movements that promoted free speech, racial equality, and ending the Vietnam War.
-He roomed in a commune called The Buster Brown Shoe above a storefront at Shattuck and Berkeley Way, with Augustus Owsley Stanley III (“an odd kid but really smart and making acid in the campus labs”), and “a bunch of Trotskyites” supporting armed revolution.
-Later, Richard Aoki lived at Buster Brown, a Black Panther ‘Field Officer’ and probable FBI informant.
-Jim was present at the Berkeley home of his brother Charles when a group of friends including Alice Waters, sat around and agreed to open a restaurant together, and call it Chez Panisse.
+Shere was swept up in movements that promoted free speech, racial equality and ending the Vietnam War.
+He roomed in a commune called the Buster Brown Shoe above a storefront at Shattuck and Berkeley Way, with Augustus Owsley Stanley III (“an odd kid but really smart and making acid in the campus labs”), and “a bunch of Trotskyites” supporting armed revolution.
+Later Richard Aoki, a Black Panther “Field Officer” and probable FBI informant, lived at Buster Brown.
+Shere was present at the Berkeley home of his brother Charles when a group of friends, including Alice Waters, sat around and agreed to open a restaurant together, and call it Chez Panisse.

-At this time, Jim’s great sense of spiritual values took root and astrology and philosophy became his interests.
-He saw the use of Astrology as a poetic language in Chaucer, Shakespeare, and Blake, and went on to become a professional Astrologer for a few years.
+At this time, Shere’s great sense of spiritual values took root and astrology and philosophy became his interests.
+He saw the use of astrology as a poetic language in Chaucer, Shakespeare and William Blake, and went on to become a professional astrologer for a few years.